Goqwin/Goqwin/README.md

 # Godwin Mercado
 ### Software Engineer Intern @Newton | Fullstack Developer

-Hello World!
-I'm Godwin Mercado, a Software Engineer/Developer enthusiast with a passion for building innovative and efficient applications.
+**Yahello!** I'm Godwin Mercado, a Software Engineer/Developer enthusiast with a passion for building innovative and efficient applications.
 I am constantly expanding my skills and knowledge in System Designs and Programming languages, and I am excited to share my journey with you through my project portfolio.

 ### 🌱 Right now as a Developer..
--  Developed a Crypto Coin Tracker & Canada's first Crypto Mock Exchange with 5 other skilled individuals.
+-  Developed a Crypto Coin Tracker & Canada's <b>first</b> Crypto Mock Exchange with 5 other skilled individuals.
 -  Currently working for Canada's Official Crypto Brokerage.
 (Newton) #GrappaGoo

 ## IDEs